AAdeyinka22/README.md/README.md

 ---

 ## 📌 Overview
-### This project presents a hands-on web application security assessment focused on identifying and validating SQL Injection (SQLi) vulnerabilities in a controlled and authorized environment of OWASP Bricks Login Page .The assessment demonstrates both **manual testing techniques** and **automated validation workflows**, showcasing practical cybersecurity skills relevant to penetration testing and application security.
+### This project presents a hands-on web application security assessment focused on identifying and validating SQL Injection (SQLi) vulnerabilities in a controlled and authorized environment of OWASP Bricks Login-1 Page The assessment demonstrates both **manual testing techniques** and **automated validation workflows**, showcasing practical cybersecurity skills relevant to penetration testing and application security.

 ---
 ## 🎯 Objectives

-- Identify SQL Injection vulnerabilities in a login form
+- Identify SQL Injection vulnerabilities in OWASP Bricks Login-1 form
 - Validate findings using both manual and automated approaches
 - Analyze HTTP requests and application responses
 - Demonstrate exploitation in a controlled environment